IVIanuu/SimpleMVVM/README.md

 ```
 ## Usage

-For activities:
+For activities.

-First create a view model it needs to extend SimpleMVVMActivityViewModel
+First create a view model it needs to extend SimpleMVVMActivityViewModel.
 ```java
 public class LoginActivityViewModel extends MVVMActivityViewModel {